-It’s also worth keeping in mind that all PS4 games will be compatible with the PS5, so you’ll be able to play the best PS4 games like God of War, Spider-Man and the upcoming The Last of Us 2 on your PlayStation 5.
+It’s also worth keeping in mind that most PS4 games will be compatible with the PS5, so you should be able to play the best PS4 games like God of War, Spider-Man and the upcoming The Last of Us 2 on your PlayStation 5.
 Here are all the PS5 games we know about so far, as well as a few that we expect to come to Sony's next-gen console.

 One of the first confirmed PS5 games, Godfall is being billed as a fantasy “looter-slasher.”
 So, think Destiny, but with really epic third-person sword combat, mesmerizing high-fantasy visuals and up to three-player co-op action.
 We don’t know a ton about Godfall just yet, but based on its launch trailer alone, it could be one of the best PS5 games out of the gate in terms of sheer visual fidelity.